Hyperelliptic functions and motion in general relativity: Examples for Geodesic Motion

-In general equation \eqref{eqn:hj-c-d-ring} does not seem to be separable.
-However, it can be separated in three cases: \begin{enumerate} \item $E=\delta=0$: This special case describes zero energy null geodesics, which are realistic inside the ergoregion only. \item $x=\pm 1$: This case case describes geodesics in the equatorial plane of the black ring, which is also the ``axis" of rotation in $\phi$-direction.
-The equatorial plane can be divided into two parts: The plane enclosed by the black ring $x=+1$ and the plane around the black ring $x=-1$ \item $y=-1$: Here geodesics on the ``axis" of rotation in $\psi$-direction are considered.
-The case $y=-1$ describes a plane between two $S^2$ spheres which represent the horizon of the black ring. \end{enumerate} In the first case $E=\delta=0$ the Hamilton-Jacobi formalism yields five equations of motion, which are of elliptic type and can be solved in terms of the Weierstraß $\wp$-, $\sigma$- and $\zeta$-function.
-In the second and third case, the motion takes place in a plane and we get three equations of motion, which are of hyperelliptic type.
-Since the solution in the two planes of rotation is similar we will focus here on the case $y=-1$.\\
+In general Equation \eqref{eqn:hj-c-d-ring} does not seem to be separable.
+However, it can be separated in three~cases: \begin{enumerate} \item $E=\delta=0$: This special case describes zero energy null geodesics, which are realistic inside the ergoregion only. \item $x=\pm 1$: This case describes geodesics in the equatorial plane of the black ring, which is also the ``axis'' of rotation in $\phi$-direction.
+The~equatorial plane can be divided into two parts: The plane enclosed by the black ring $x=+1$ and the plane around the black ring $x=-1$ \item $y=-1$: Here geodesics on the ``axis'' of rotation in $\psi$-direction are considered.
+The~case $y=-1$ describes a plane between two $S^2$ spheres which represent the horizon of the black ring. \end{enumerate}

+In the first case $E=\delta=0$ the Hamilton-Jacobi formalism yields five equations of motion, which are of elliptic type and can be solved in terms of the Weierstraß $\wp$-, $\sigma$- and $\zeta$-function.
+In~the second and third case, the~motion takes place in a plane and we get three equations of motion, which are of hyperelliptic type.
+Since the solution in the two planes of rotation is similar we will focus here on the case $y=-1$.